Brexit flags and protests bring party-like atmosphere to Parliament

 Months of chaos over Brexit have revealed the deep differences that divide British society, and have inspired a clutch of protesters to stand in front of the Palace of Westminster day in and day out — whistling and cheering.
 It can sometimes feel like a party is going on, and not a painful and profound political realignment.

 Friday was supposed to be a historic moment — the day the U.K. was supposed to leave Europe.
 But chaos has engulfed the process and the final exit date has been postponed.
-The day instead will see a number of mainly pro-Brexit marches and events in London.
+The day instead saw a number of mainly pro-Brexit marches and events in London.

 On Saturday, hundreds of thousands of protesters crowded the streets of London pushing for a second referendum in one of the largest mass demonstrations ever held in the capital.